 Waste to landfill

 As a Group, we continue to make progress towards achieving Zero Waste to Landfill for non-hazardous waste.
-Our Foods division have already achieved this goal and across the rest of the Group, less than 9% of our total waste volumes currently go to landfill.
+Our Foods division have already achieved this goal and across the rest of the Group, just 7% of our total waste volumes currently go to landfill.
 We are working hard with our sites to look at ways to continue to reduce those volumes and we remain committed to achieving our 2020 goal.

 Waste to Landfill